 Being ad-supported, they can do so without the hassle of annoying trial membership offers, requiring credit card numbers, or having to remember to cancel anything.
 As of February 2017, all three major credit bureaus are covered: Experian, Equifax, TransUnion.

 CreditSesame.com offers a free credit score every month, either based on your TransUnion credit report (VantageScore).
 They used Experian data in the past, but it appears that most members have been migrated over to Transunion.
 Range is from 300-850.
 They also offer free daily credit monitoring, either via e-mail alerts or smartphone app.
 They make money with ads on the site.

-You will need to provide your personal information and Social Security number to these companies, naturally, so be comfortable with that.
+No trial or credit card required.
+You will need to provide your personal information and Social Security number to some of these companies, naturally, so be comfortable with that.
 None of these methods by themselves will affect your credit score as you are requesting them for yourself.

 And now, for a limited time, Credit Sesame is offering $50,000 in identity theft insurance and access to identity restoration help for FREE.

 Quizzle.com offers a free credit score based on your Equifax credit report (VantageScore), updated once every 6 months.
 They also provide a free, full copy of your Equifax credit report once every six months.
 No trial or credit card required.
 The score scale is also 300-850.
 Quizzle is also ad-supported; they are under the same umbrella as Quicken Loans, which explains I’m offered a mortgage quote every time I log in. 😉

 CreditKarma.com offers you two free credit scores, based on your TransUnion and Equifax credit reports and updated weekly.
 Range is 300-850.
 You can also opt-in to free daily credit monitoring based on your TransUnion data.
 No trial or credit card required.
 Credit Karma is also ad-supported; I’m usually pitched various credit cards.